kozmaadrian/mhast-demo/tools/forms/libs/form-ui/doc/readme.md

    - Arrays of objects (including `$ref` items) render as their own nested `form-ui-group` at the property position.
    - `InputFactory` creates controls and wires input/change/focus/blur to update data, validate, and highlight group.
    - `FormModel` maintains data shape and nested setting logic.
-   - `Navigation.generateNavigationTree()` mirrors groups/sections in the sidebar in the same property order, placing optional inactive `$ref`/array groups as in-place “Add …” items.
-It includes nested object children under array items.
+- `Navigation.generateNavigationTree()` renders from the read‑only Form UI Model tree (`services.formUiModel.createFormUiModel`).
+It mirrors groups/sections in the sidebar in the same property order and includes nested object children under array items.
    - `Validation.validateAllFields()` runs after render and nav rebuild so required/invalid states are visible on load.
 It also runs after optional group activation and after array‑item add.

 4) Sync back to ProseMirror and breadcrumb